miniscruff/scopie/docs/specification/errors.md

+---
+description: Explanation and list of all scopie error codes.
+---

 # Errors

 When validating a scope or trying to process a scope or rule that has an incorrect format we return or throw errors.